-It is imperative to keep the piping system free of contaminants and debris such as copper burrs, slag, or carbon dust during installation.
+Keep the piping system free of contaminants and debris such as copper burrs, slag, or carbon dust during installation.
 Contaminants can result in mechanical failure of the system.

-Figure 22: Refrigerant Pipe Brazing.
+Figure 33: Refrigerant Pipe Brazing

 All joints are brazed in the field.
-Single Zone Art Cool Mirror system refrigeration components contain very small capillary tubes, small orifices, electronic expansion valves, oil separators, and heat exchangers that can easily become blocked.
+Single Zone refrigeration system components contain very small capillary tubes, small orifices, electronic expansion valves, oil separators, and heat exchangers that can easily become blocked.
 Proper system operation depends on the installer using best practices and utmost care while assembling the piping system.

 - · While brazing, use a dry nitrogen purge operating at a minimum pressure of three (3) psig and maintain a steady flow. - · Blow clean all pipe sections with dry nitrogen prior to assembly. - Use a tubing cutter, do not use a saw to cut pipe.
 De-burr and clean all cuts before assembly. - Store pipe stock in a dry place.
-Keep pipe capped and clean. - · Use adapters to assemble different sizes of pipe. - · Do not use flux, soft solder, or anti-oxidant agents. - Use a 15% silver phosphorous copper brazing alloy to avoid overheating and produce good flow. - Protect isolation valves, electronic expansion valves, and other heat-sensitive control components from excessive heat with a wet rag or a heat barrier spray product.
+Keep pipe capped and clean. - · Use adapters to assemble different sizes of pipe. - O Do not use flux, soft solder, or anti-oxidant agents. - Use a 15% silver phosphorous copper brazing alloy to avoid overheating and produce good flow. - Protect isolation valves, electronic expansion valves, and other heat-sensitive control components from excessive heat with a wet rag or a heat barrier spray product.